plexsystems/sandbox-operator/README.md

 This will cause the operator to add `ClusterRoleBinding` and `RoleBinding` resources to match the owners list.

+When `owners` are removed from the Sandbox, their `ClusterRoleBinding` and `RoleBinding` will also be removed.

 ## Deleting a Sandbox

 To delete a Sandbox, delete the Sandbox resource from the cluster: